DrSLDR/eficode-wapp/ansible/README.md

   notices.
 * The `domain` for which to request a certificate (and configure `nginx`).
 * The `ansible_host` for the `test-instance` that we want to operate on.
+* The `development` flag determines if Docker Compose should also be installed on the server, so it can be used for Compose development.

 ## Provisioning playbook